ridiculousfish/littlecheck/README.md

 # littlecheck - command line tool tester

 littlecheck is a tool for testing command line tools.
-It is heavily inspired by the [lit](http://llvm.org/docs/CommandGuide/lit.html) and [FileCheck](https://www.llvm.org/docs/CommandGuide/FileCheck.html) combo. littlecheck is much simpler, and has no dependencies except Python (2.7 or 3).
+It is heavily inspired by the [lit](http://llvm.org/docs/CommandGuide/lit.html) and [FileCheck](https://www.llvm.org/docs/CommandGuide/FileCheck.html) combo. littlecheck is much simpler: it requires only one Python file and has no dependencies except for Python itself (2.7 or 3).

 littlecheck is aimed at programs which process a text file and produce output on stdout and/or stderr.
 A test file is processed by littlecheck, which reads special directives embedded in comments.
 The same file is processed by the tool under test, which ignores the comments. littlecheck then verifies the tool's output according to the directives.